-The Customer
+• The Customer

-- Customer interest in behind-the-meter battery storage with a shared-guaranteed savings model remains strong - o Customer space restrictions continue to be the most common challenge during customer acquisition - Continual data analysis in the beginning needs to be conducted in order to ensure the battery, site nonrevenue meter, and system is operating correctly. - The specific conditions of each customer site can have a large effect on the design and permitting requirements and even the viability of installing a utility or other third-party owned battery behind the customer's meter. - The age and condition of the customer's infrastructure can be a serious barrier to the adoption of battery storage at a customer site.
+- Customer interest in behind-the-meter battery storage with a shared-guaranteed savings model remains strong - Customer space restrictions continue to be the most common challenge during customer acquisition - Continual data analysis in the beginning needs to be conducted in order to ensure the battery, site nonrevenue meter, and system is operating correctly. - The specific conditions of each customer site can have a large effect on the design and permitting requirements and even the viability of installing a utility or other third-party owned battery behind the customer's meter. - Although customer communications may clearly show anticipated benefits, including financial bill savings, customers may not have the capacity, authority or willingness to move forward with the BTM energy storage program. - Customer demand charge management requires the customer's load to be metered in parallel with their utility meter.
+This can pose a technical challenge particularly for primary metered customers. - 0 - The Market - o N/A - Utility Operations - Fire Alarm and Prevention Battery standards are still in development, which leads to design challenges at customer sites. - o Lack of proper historical data for a site can lead to sub-optimal demand charge savings - Communications are a critical factor when collecting battery performance data.
+Consistent data collection can become challenging due to communications equipment failure or lack of signal coverage and results in missing information that can impact performance decisions.